 Purchaser acknowledges that in accepting and using this analyzer, notwithstanding any contrary term or provision in the purchaser's purchase order or otherwise, the only warranty extended by Phymetrix is the express warranty contained herein.
-Purchaser further acknowledges that there are no other warranties expressed or implied, including without limitation, the warranty of merchantability or fitness for a particular purpose; that there are no warranties which extend beyond the description of the face hereof; that no oral warranties, representations, or guarantees of any kind have been made by Phymetrix, its distributors or the agents of either of them, that in any way alter the terms of this warranty; that Phymetrix and its distributors shall in no event be liable for any consequential or incidental damages, including but not limited to injury to the person or property of the purchaser or others, and from other losses or expenses incurred by the purchaser arising from the use, operation, storage or maintenance of the product covered by the warranty; that Phymetrix's liability under this warranty is restricted to repair or replacement of defective parts at Phymetrix sole option; and that Phymetrix neither assumes nor authorizes any other person to assume for it any other warranty.
+Purchaser further acknowledges that there are no other warranties expressed or implied, including without limitation, the warranty of merchantability or fitness for a particular purpose; that there are no warranties which extend beyond the description of the face hereof; that no oral warranties, representations, or guarantees of any kind have been made by Phymetrix, its distributors or the agents of either of them, that in any way alter the terms of this warranty; that Phymetrix and its distributors shall in no event be liable for any consequential or incidental damages, including but not limited to injury to the person or property of the purchaser or others, and from other losses or expenses incurred by the warranty; that Phymetrix's liability under this warranty is restricted to repair or replacement of defective parts at Phymetrix sole option; and that Phymetrix neither assumes nor authorizes any other person to assume for it any other warranty.
 The warranty shall be void if serial numbers affixed to the products are removed, obliterated or defaced.